hail-is/hail/python/hail/docs/getting_started.rst

   You can also download the source code directly from `Github <https://github.com/broadinstitute/hail/archive/master.zip>`_.

+  Please also install "Seaborn", a python library for statistical data visualization.
+The easiest way to do this is by running:

+      $ pip install seaborn
+  or

+      $ conda install seaborn

+  The former will only work if you pip installed, the later will only work if you did install Anaconda above.
+Seaborn is not technically necessary, but it helps with the graphs in the tutorial.

 To install all dependencies for running locally on a fresh Ubuntu installation, use this `script <https://github.com/hail-is/hail/wiki/Install-Hail-dependencies-on-a-fresh-Ubuntu-VM>`_.

 The following commands are relative to the ``hail`` directory.